Professor John Dupré

 At Exeter I have headed the reintroduction of philosophy, which has been dormant at Exeter since the department was closed in the mid-eighties.
 Several undergraduate philosophy degrees were launched in 2000, at which time I resigned my chair in London and was appointed at Exeter as Professor of Philosophy of Science.
 In 2002 I assumed the full-time directorship of Egenis, the ESRC Centre for Genomics in Society.

 In 2010 I was elected a fellow of the American Association for the Advancement of Science.
-I am currently President of the British Society for the Philosophy of Science, and a member of the Governing Board of the Philosophy of Science Association.
+For 2011-13, I was President of the British Society for the Philosophy of Science, and I am currently a member of the Governing Board of the Philosophy of Science Association.